Aubrey Organics | Chia Detangler

 Food Babe writes: “I know I’d rather have the fat vs. the sugar and salt”

 My response: It’s the fat and sugar ratio we should be worried about.
-Either you eat a diet high in fat, which is quite unnatural for us human beings to be on under a longer time – considering we don’t have taste receptors for fats – or high in carbohydrates which is our cells preferred source of energy and why we get cravings for sweets.
+Either you eat a diet high in fat or high in carbohydrates.
 We also know that a mix of 50% sugar and 50% fats is addicting and unsatisfactory, it screws with our ability to feel fullness (and very few if not none in nature is made by that ratio).
-Yes, nutrient density may play a huge role, but I don’t even mind the added sugar and salt.
-Not like I’m going to have this daily. – People with Candida issues might feel differently, until problems get resolved.
+Yes, the nutrient density may play a huge role, but I don’t even mind the added sugar and salt.
+Not like I’m going to have this daily. – People with Candida issues might feel differently until problems get resolved.

-What I’m trying to say, it’s not about what you’d rather have, but what your body metabolizes the best, added sugar and salt doesn’t come as a huge problem as long as the fat is low.
-Today’s standardized diet isn’t a carbs and sugar issue, it’s a refined sugar with high fat issue!
+What I’m trying to say, it’s not about what you’d rather have, but what your body metabolizes the best, added sugar and salt don’t come as a huge problem as long as the fat is low.
+Today’s standardized diet isn’t a carbs and sugar issue, it’s a refined sugar with high-fat issue!

 “Added salt”… Again, considering that you won’t whip up half the can and eat it, and that you can’t compare a powdered product to a solid… The PB2 powdered peanut butter contains about 0.78g of salt per 100g.
 The whole can that I bought contains 184g of powdered peanut butter, one serving is according to the company 12g = 2 tbsp which is about 94mg of sodium.
 Now lets’ compare 2 tbs of real peanut butter… you’ll get about 147mg of sodium!
 So now the 94mg doesn’t sound that much or does it?
 And if you’re like me who don’t eat a lot of overt salt during the day, that’s totally manageable!